SANJEET-KUMAR-png/Meesho-order-Data-analysis/README.md

 # Meesho-order-Data-analysis
+Meesho is a popular name among fashion enthusiasts, by fashion enthusiasts we mean quite everyone.
+Everyone wants to make a style statement and everyone wants to stand out.
+In this sort of environment, Meesho is a perfect destination for these people.
+It is a place that caters to a lot of demands in a single,cost eefective and simple setting.
+A single stop for all things fashion.
 EDA revealed most orders were delivered successfully, showing strong operational efficiency.
 Few cancellations or returns indicate good customer satisfaction.
 High-value sales clustered in select states and products.
 Insights highlight key demand regions, product trends, and opportunities to reduce returns and boost growth.
 Source of data: https://www.kaggle.com/datasets/sahilr05/meesho-orders